horacioibrahim/slide-chimp/README.md

 # &lt;slide-chimp&gt;

-> Web Component that allows you to pass forward/backward slides with voice recognition
+> Web Component that allows you to pass forward/backward slides using Speech Recognition API.

 ## Demo